 Generation Flux leaders are the ones who will steer their companies, and modern business, toward more sophisticated models.
-In today's chaos, leadership is more critical than ever--but a different kind of leadership.
+In today's chaos, leadership is more critical than ever—but a different kind of leadership.
 There is no single model of what it will take to succeed now.
-But drawing on examples from many different kinds of organizations--including the U.S. Army, Foursquare, Nike, Intuit, and a 105-year-old not-for-profit in Texas--we can begin to define the qualities of successful GenFlux leaders.
+But drawing on examples from many different kinds of organizations—including the U.S. Army, Foursquare, Nike, Intuit, and a 105-year-old not-for-profit in Texas—we can begin to define the qualities of successful GenFlux leaders.
 And we can even see the power that comes from a full, open embrace of the challenge.
 "Companies and people tend to look at chaos as an obstacle, a hurdle," says Nike CEO Mark Parker.
 "We look at it as an opportunity: Get on the offense."

 Some 20 years after Marc Andreessen and Eric Bina intro-duced the Mosaic browser, old-line enterprises are still turning to fresh-faced youngsters to guide them into the digital world.
 Clara Shih, 30, is expert at helping those companies.
-The cofounder and CEO of a social media firm called Hearsay Social, Shih helps major corporations, particularly in the financial industry--"the largest and slowest companies worldwide," as she puts it--coordinate their efforts on Facebook, LinkedIn, Twitter, and the like.
+The cofounder and CEO of a social media firm called Hearsay Social, Shih helps major corporations, particularly in the financial industry—"the largest and slowest companies worldwide," as she puts it—coordinate their efforts on Facebook, LinkedIn, Twitter, and the like.
 "They are realizing that they can't shut down their employees when it comes to social," Shih says.
 "It's not unlike a decade ago when some firms didn't want to allow people to use email, for fear of information leaving the company, or the debate about whether sales reps even needed computers."

 Shih, who studied engineering at Stanford and authored a book called The Facebook Era, is no wild revolutionary.
-One reason she is on the board of directors of Starbucks--its youngest member ever--is that she has a clear understanding of what does not need to change at traditional companies.
+One reason she is on the board of directors of Starbucks—its youngest member ever—is that she has a clear understanding of what does not need to change at traditional companies.
 "Sometimes," says Shih, "we need rules and hierarchy."

 What?
 What in this modern world could be the argument for hierarchy?
 This is not a rhetorical question.
-When the subject of hierarchy comes up, it is usually as a negative--as a stultifying drag on creativity, a locked box of limited career options, an arcane set of rules that discourages independent thinking.
+When the subject of hierarchy comes up, it is usually as a negative—as a stultifying drag on creativity, a locked box of limited career options, an arcane set of rules that discourages independent thinking.
 But that view is deeply shortsighted, and naive.
 Just look at Starbucks, which must face a slew of challenges, such as ensuring that fresh milk arrives daily at each of its 17,000 stores worldwide.
 That's a process requiring very clear rules and an ultrareliable hierarchy of decision making.
 Even today, hierarchy is an effective tool for streamlining decision making, disseminating information, and making sure stuff gets done.
 That's why it is so widely embraced.

 Where hierarchy clearly fails the modern organization is in fostering and encouraging the creative ideas needed to stay agile in today's networked world.
 The challenge for the Generation Flux leader, then, is to encourage creativity and agility while retaining the advantages of hierarchy.
 One of the leaders who has done so most successfully is General Stanley McChrystal.
 An Army man, McChrystal ran Joint Special Operations Command in Iraq and Afghanistan for nearly five years, and later commanded all U.S. and international forces in Afghanistan, before he resigned in 2010 after his staff was quoted saying critical things about the Obama administration in a Rolling Stone article.
 I met McChrystal when he spoke at a Fast Company conference in New York last spring, and caught up with him again this summer at his consultancy in Alexandria, Virginia.
 He was preparing for a visit to Gettysburg, to walk the Civil War battlefield with executives from Silicon Valley tech firm Seagate.
 It was a trip McChrystal had made before, with the management team of JetBlue (where he is on the board) and with students from Yale University (where he teaches a leadership seminar).
 "The Army of the Potomac was only two years old," McChrystal tells me, referring to the Union's fighting force at Gettysburg in 1863.
 "They had lost most of their battles, and they had to reinvent themselves."

 McChrystal experienced a reinvention challenge of his own when the threat of Al Qaeda emerged and the U.S. military had to rethink its assumptions.
 "We thought we knew the rules, that we knew what it took to be successful," he says.
 "But the sport we had been playing wasn't good enough for the sport we were required to be effective at."
 McChrystal, 58, speaks with the stentorian assurance of an old-school leader.
 But what he has to say doesn't fit that profile.
 "We grew up in the military with this [classic hierarchy]: one person at the top, with two to seven subordinates below that, and two to seven below that, and so on.
 That's what organizational theory says works," he explains.
 Against Al Qaeda, however, "we had to change our structure, to become a network.
 We were required to react quickly.
-Instead of decisions being made by people who were more senior--the assumption that senior meant wiser--we found that the wisest decisions were usually made by those closest to the problem."
+Instead of decisions being made by people who were more senior—the assumption that senior meant wiser—we found that the wisest decisions were usually made by those closest to the problem."

 McChrystal's language echoed sentiments I heard from several superlative GenFlux leaders in the private sector:

-- "Sometimes it's good to see raw ideas at a basic level." --Mark Parker, CEO of Nike, which employs 44,000 staffers around the globe
+- "Sometimes it's good to see raw ideas at a basic level." —Mark Parker, CEO of Nike, which employs 44,000 staffers around the globe

 - "Today, we need to listen more carefully.
 I read what people say on Twitter, my friends on Path, in addition to formal media.
-I look for patterns, and then I post questions back to my network." --Padmasree Warrior, chief strategy and technology officer at 67,000-employee Cisco Systems
+I look for patterns, and then I post questions back to my network." —Padmasree Warrior, chief strategy and technology officer at 67,000-employee Cisco Systems

-- "If you don't go to every level of your company, you distance yourself from the marketplace and from your people." --Aaron Levie, CEO of 600-person Box
+- "If you don't go to every level of your company, you distance yourself from the marketplace and from your people." —Aaron Levie, CEO of 600-person Box

 At companies big and small, the smartest leaders recognize that a new kind of openness to ideas is required.
 This is where hierarchy fails us completely.
 How can a leader make sure that all the options and ideas from the trenches make their way to the top?
-If you rely on a traditional suggestion-box approach--"Please send me your ideas"--you're doomed to limit your inputs, even in a digital, social age.
+If you rely on a traditional suggestion-box approach—"Please send me your ideas"—you're doomed to limit your inputs, even in a digital, social age.
 Self-censorship is endemic wherever there is a whiff of hierarchy.
 People assume that their opinions aren't really valued.

 At the same time, leaders also need to be open to letting others make decisions for them.
-In a fast-changing world, the boots on the ground--be they soldiers or salespeople, engineers or intelligence officers--often need to react without going up the chain of command for approval.
+In a fast-changing world, the boots on the ground—be they soldiers or salespeople, engineers or intelligence officers—often need to react without going up the chain of command for approval.
 What's more, they need to be empowered to act, to solve problems they encounter unexpectedly.
 This kind of openness requires not just free-flowing information but a new kind of collaborative trust.

 For McChrystal, creating an organization where the best ideas win starts with instilling what he calls a "shared consciousness."
 Leaders want the best ideas, but they want to ensure that everyone across the organization understands its goals and strategies.
 How else can you ensure that your people will act as you would like, even when you are not there?
 "If I'd proposed this idea to the people I grew up with [in the military]," says McChrystal, "they would have beaten me up and taken my lunch money."